 Be Familiar with School Safety Office

-Each college campus has a security office or campus safety offer; part of students’ tuition fee funds it.
+Each college campus has a security office or campus safety officer; part of students’ tuition fee funds it.
 Maximize this resource.
 School website likely offers essential information like contact methods, office hours, as well as a lot of online security resources.
+You can obtain the contacts of on-duty houston security guards protecting the institution’s premises so that you can contact them if the need arises and you end up in a dire situation.

 - Email or call the safety office and ask for information about the programs.